hhursev/rubies-game/README.md

 - load/save game
 - saved game from cli can be continued in ui and vice versa as the engine beneath is the same

-###What lacks as of now:

-- UIGameplay class needs refactoring

-###Tests

-- full Board test coverage
-- full AI    test coverage
-- excellent GameController test coverage
-- lacks cli test coverage
-- lacks ui  test coverage

 #####Did You Know?

-If you understand how the AI works and start to beat it, basically you have mastered every other Nim type game. /wikipedia link/
+If you understand how the AI works and start to beat it, basically you have mastered every other [Nim type game.](https://en.wikipedia.org/wiki/Nim). /wikipedia link/

 Here are some sceenshots
 ---------------------------